janwasgint/patent-hub/README.md

 `docker exec -it truffle-dev bash` to attach a new terminal to the container.

+Run the following commands inside the container:

 ```
 ganache-cli -d -h 0.0.0.0 -m "raven shock define wish brown cloth twin win weasel stable tone share"

 truffle compile && truffle migrate
 ```

-Log in to MetaMask and restore the account with the seed phrase.
-Change privacy settings: Settings -> Security & Privacy -> Untoggle Privacy mode
+Log in to MetaMask and restore the account with the seed phrase.\n Change privacy settings: Settings -> Security & Privacy -> Untoggle Privacy mode

 `yarn start` and type *http://localhost:3000/* in your browser to connect.